Cold Therapy – Why You Should Be Doing it, and How to Incorporate it

 The benefits seen are long-term (adaptive), and thus not likely to occur with one or two isolated cold showers.
 They are directly proportional (to a degree) to the variance between comfort level temperature and the temperature one partakes in.

-It’s important to note, cold water therapy is not a magic pill for fat loss, but when incorporated with proper nutrition and an increase in daily activity it could help.
+It’s important to note, cold water therapy is not a magic pill for fat loss, but when incorporated with proper nutrition, a calorie deficit and an increase in daily activity it could help.

 It Can Increase Mental Toughness